 SC's B 5 Statewide Needs Assessment Plan will be comprehensive in scope across the inter-related early childhood system components of early learning and development, health, and family leadership and support.
-The Early Childhood Systems Working Group's Framework for a Comprehensive Early Childhood System will inform South Carolina's needs assessment and strategic planning process.
+The Early Childhood Systems Working Group's will inform South Carolina's needs assessment and strategic planning process.
 The process will build on the work of existing needs assessments - with additional quantitative and qualitative data collection and opportunities for stakeholder engagement at the state, region and local level.